Henderson Group: History

+in the UK and Australasia as Henderson Global Investors.)

-The Company was established in 1934 to administer the estates of Alexander Henderson, 1st Baron Faringdon.
-In 1975, it started managing pension funds.
-It was first listed on the London Stock Exchange in 1983.
-On re-listing as HHG Group in 2003, the group comprised Henderson Global Investors (a UK-based investment manager), Life Services (comprising the life and pension books of Pearl Assurance, NPI, National Provident Life, London Life, and HHG Services) and the financial advisory firm, Towry Law.
+On demerger from AMP and re-listing as HHG Group in 2003, the group comprised Henderson Global Investors (a UK-based investment manager), Life Services (comprising the life and pension books of Pearl Assurance, NPI, National Provident Life, London Life Association, and HHG Services) and the financial advisory firm, Towry Law.
+AMP Limited sold its remaining 15% stake in the Company in 2005.

 Between 2008 and 2012, the Group was tax-resident in the Republic of Ireland.
 With effect from 12 December 2012, the Group changed its tax residency from the Republic of Ireland to the UK by means of a corporate restructuring.

+Henderson New Star was established in April 2009 when Henderson Group acquired New Star Asset Management and rebranded its UK retail business.
+Henderson New Star was rebranded Henderson Global Investors in April 2010.

+It manages a various funds with particular strengths in equities, fixed income, commercial property, multi-manager and sustainable and responsible investing (SRI).

+Its fund managers included Bill McQuaker, Richard Pease, John Pattullo and James Gledhill.
 In 2010, the company phased out the New Star name, and in 2014, the company rolled out a new brand identity.

 In May 2017, the company completed a merger with Janus Capital Group to form Janus Henderson.